ToastEnergy/EmojiLocker/README.md

 A simple [Discord](https://discord.com) bot with the purpose of permitting the usage of a Discord API's feature not included in the official clients, restricting emojis usage using a role whitelist.

-This was one of my first projects and was started in 2019 and it's currently being rewritten.
+This was one of my 👕first projects and was started in 2019 and it's currently being rewritten.
 Written using the [discord.py](https://github.com/Rapptz/discord.py) library

 [![Discord Bots](https://top.gg/api/widget/609087387695316992.svg)](https://top.gg/bot/609087387695316992)